trishaprasant/data-512-final-project/README.md

    ```
    pip install -r requirements.txt
    ```
-3. Run the notebooks in sequence (make sure to update relevant fields with your desired information):
+3. Run the notebooks in sequence (make sure to update the relevant fields, as prompted in the directions with your desired information):
    - `wildfire_common_analysis.ipynb`
    - `wildfire_real_estate_processing.ipynb`
-4. All intermediate and processed datasets are stored in the `data/processed` folder.
+   - `finished_analysis.ipynb`

 ## **License**
 This code example was developed by Trisha Prasant for use in DATA 512, a course in the UW MS Data Science degree program.
 The code is available under the MIT License.
 See the `LICENSE` file for more details.